ClaudiaInSweden/train-your-brain/README.md

 ### Project Description

-[Train your brain](https://claudiainsweden.github.io/train-your-brain/) is a memory card game with 6 pairs of cards.
+[Train your brain](https://claudiainsweden.github.io/train-your-brain/) is a memory card game with four difficulty levels.
 The matching cards are to be found by flipping two cards and remember which cards are placed where to find matching pairs.
-When the user has found all matching pairs, the user won and can restart the game if wished.
+When the user has found all matching pairs, the game is over.

 ### Project Purpose

-A memory game is a fun way to train concentration and focus and is suitable for people of all ages.
+A memory game is a fun way to train concentration and focus, and is suitable for people of all ages.

 ![Responsive image example](assets/readme-docs/amiresponsive.webp)